zijianhuang/webapiclientgen/DemoCoreWeb/README.md

 # DemoCoreWeb

-This Web service contains rich data types and Web API prototypes for covering maximum number of data types in .NET and Web API prototypes in ASP.NET.
+Utilizing Newtonsoft.Json, this Web service contains rich data types and Web API prototypes for covering maximum number of data types in .NET and Web API prototypes in ASP.NET.

 # Testing Client API for jQuery